korone00/xsearch/engine/README.md

 ### 0.2 Set virtual environment

 ```
-$ conda create -n xsearch python=3.7
+$ conda create -n xsearch python=3.8
 ```
-It means to create a virtual environment called xsearch and install python 3.7 at the same time.
+It means to create a virtual environment called xsearch and install python 3.8 at the same time.
+You have to download python version below 3.11.

 ```
 #check virtual environments list